 Hypercalcemia (Elevated Blood Calcium Level)

-- Bone break down, which results in increased levels of calcium being released into the blood stream; especially in cancers that are located in the bone (myeloma) or that have spread to the bone.
+- Bone breakdown.
+This causes the release of high levels of calcium into the bloodstream, especially cancers in the bone (myeloma) or that have spread to the bone.

-- Certain cancers impact protein levels and organ functions that increase the levels of calcium in the blood.
+- Some cancers affect organs and protein levels, increasing the levels of calcium in the blood.

-- Some medications, including alkaline antacids, diuretics, estrogens and progesterone, can influence calcium levels.
+- Some medications, including alkaline antacids, diuretics, estrogens, and progesterone, can affect calcium levels.